 Inbound Versus PPC: Choosing the Right Strategy for Your Marketing

-Inbound Marketing Office Setting
+Inbound Marketing Growth

-Those strategies are Content Marketing and Pay-Per-Click (PPC).
-Before we dive in for a more detailed view of these options and how they can interact for additional impact, let’s start with a quick definition of the terms.
+Those strategies are Inbound Marketing and Pay-Per-Click (PPC).
+Before we dive in for a more detailed view of these options and how they can interact for additional impact, let's start with a quick definition of the terms.

 Pay-per-click, better known as PPC, is defined as: “a system used to set prices for online advertisements on a search engine or other website, by which the advertiser pays a small fee to the website publisher each time a user clicks on the advertisement.”